 For LP-WUS, the maximum number of subgroups per PO is dependent on the number of PO(s) associated with one LO as specified in TS 38.331 [12].
-The typical area in which the PO-to-LO association is the same is up to network configuration.
+The PO-to-LO association is the same at least within the registration area or the entire PLMN.
+The PO-to-LO association supported by gNB is up to network configuration.

 CN controlled subgrouping: For CN controlled subgrouping, AMF is responsible for assigning subgroup ID to the UE.
 The total number of subgroups for CN controlled subgrouping which can be configured, e.g. by OAM is up to 8 for PEI and up to 31 for LP-WUS.
 It is assumed that the same number of CN controlled subgroups is used at least within the registration area or the entire PLMN.
 It is assumed that CN controlled subgrouping support is homogeneous within an RNA.